developer-zebra/developer-zebra-site/src/mdna/index.md

    video: bR_uJwpVZD0
    video_type: youtube
  - image-location: right
+   title: New term-based licensing for Enterprise Browser
+   subtitle: New in Enterprise Browser
+   description: Term-based licensing is now available on Enterprise Browser.
+Enterprise Browser is a powerful, industrial browser that provides everything needed to quickly build enterprise apps with features such as barcode scanning, signature capture, payment processing, and printing.
+   url: /enterprise-browser/3-0/guide/about/
+   video: IjNspS96BNg
+   video_type: youtube
+   button_text: Learn More
+ - image-location: left
+   title: Easily switch between touch modes using the power button on your Android device
+   subtitle: New in Mobility Extensions
+   description: Easily change how the touch screen behaves when switching between gloved, stylus, and finger usage.
+This feature can be controlled through Mobility Extensions (MX), Zebra’s platform that provides distinct enterprise capabilities to our mobile computers.
+   url: /mx/overview/
+   button_text: Learn More
+   video: kRHkg0JGj_Q
+   video_type: youtube
+ - image-location: right
    title: Simplified Scanning Configuration
    subtitle: New in Datawedge
    description: Scanning mode configuration is now more simplified with DataWedge.
 DataWedge provides the capability for any application on the device to acquire data from various input sources, manipulate data based on basic or custom rules, and output data to the app.